The tools help to reduce the safety risks and close security holes in many cases by an easy fast way.

 RunAsSpc store the credentials in a 256 bit AES encrypted file, which can use to run exactly one specific authorized application file.

-This is more secure than runas, because the problem of renaming another not allowed application to an allowed application can prevent by
+This is more secure than runas, because the problem of renamig another not allowed application to an allowed application can prevent by

 setting the switch checksum in the encrypted file with RunAsSpc